oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ![](../common/images/mobile/401-Import_Package_File_Validated.png)

 7. On the 'confirm' step, the contents of the package are shown.
-The package should include Mobile Backend 'LoyaltyMgmt_MBEXX', Client 'MyAndroidClientXX', API 'LoyaltyMgmtXX', API implementation 'LoyaltyMgmt03', and 3 connectors 'GenerateQRCodeXX', 'ProcessOfferXX', and 'QueryOffers03'.
+The package should include Mobile Backend 'LoyaltyMgmt_MBE0X', Client 'MyAndroidClient0X', API 'LoyaltyMgmt0X', API implementation 'LoyaltyMgmt03', and 3 connectors 'GenerateQRCode0X', 'ProcessOffer0X', and 'QueryOffers03'.
 Make sure the postfix is correct in each object to be imported.
 Click 'Next'

 ![](../common/images/mobile/401-Import_Package_Confirm.png)